Picking the perfect Japanese dog name for a pet as precious as this may not be something you can do in a jiffy.

 In Japanese, Aki is autumn, the onset of winter.

-Everything is brown, crisp, calm during autumn days, which makes this a good Japanese dog name for a pet that is a shade of brown or golden in color and has a peaceful demeanor.
+Everything is brown, crisp, calm during autumn days, which makes this a good Japanese dog name for a pet that is a shade of brown or golden and has a peaceful demeanor.

 This is an ideal name for hunting dogs of Japanese breeds.